-How to grow sweet peas from seed?
-Start 4-6 week before last day of frost, scarify the hard surface of the seed, soak seed for 24 hours, plant seed indoors on a root trainer at correct depth depending on size of seed and use good quality soil since they do not like repotting.
+Find what to do when growing sweet peas from seed.
+Start 4-6 weeks before the last day of frost, scarify the hard surface of the seed, soak the seed for 24 hours, plant the seed indoors on a root trainer at the correct depth depending on the size of the seed, and use good quality soil since they do not like repotting.

 Soil must reach around 68 degrees to germinate.
 Seeds need warmth, good soil, moisture and drainage to succeed.